yoelmatveyev/marthue/INFO.md

 Thue and Markov programs may be loaded by the functions (load-thue-program) and (load-markov-program).
 Marthue program by may be loaded directly from REPL or from a file by (load-marthue-program).

-To run the above given example in Marthue internal format, it's recomended to load it first to a variable:
+To run the above given example in Marthue internal format, it's recommended to load it first to a variable:

 CL-MARTHUE> (defparameter program1 (load-lisp-marthue\
 #(\